 Announcing new products or services via live video stream can be a great way to build excitement.
 Live streams engage the audience and build buzz as the date and time of the event approaches.
 There are many businesses that do live product/service announcements.
 These include Nvidia, Microsoft, Sony, and Google.

 However, Apple is the gold standard these days for live product announcements.
 They’ve been holding keynote events for over a decade now.
-These events, such as the latest iPhone release, are broadcast via live stream.
+These gatherings, such as the latest iPhone release, are broadcast live corporate events.
 Viewers can tune in for free on Apple’s website and watch the event.
 Millions of customers do, as well as journalists, competitors, and vloggers.

 Live streaming can also be used for various types of meetings.
-This includes internal communication, all-company meetings, stockholder and governance meetings, and more.
+These include internal communication, all-company meetings, stockholder and governance meetings, and more.

 Meetings are essential for the functioning of a business.
 The larger the business, the more difficult it can be to communicate.
-Video eases this task.
+And video eases this task.
 Many different corporations are using live video for meetings, as well as for training.